 The panning process gives jelly beans their colorful coating.
 The centers are placed in a rotating drum called an engrossing pan.
 While the center is rotating, sugar is added gradually to build the shell, and colors and flavors are added.
 Confectioner’s glaze is added to give the beans a shiny look.
 After the beans are “polished” (a process that can take two to four days), they are ready to be shipped.

 - In the 1930s, Easter became the most popular time for jelly bean consumption.

 - National Jelly Bean Day is April 22.

-- It can take anywhere from 7 to 21 days to make a jelly bean.
+- It takes at least 6 days and as long as 21 days to make a single jelly bean.

 - What are Americans’ favorite jelly bean flavors?